 Day 08, Manali Sightseeing:

-Come back to the hotel for a reposeful night stay after the sightseeing tour of the above mentioned places.
+Return to the hotel for a reposeful night remain after the exploring trip of the above-mentioned places.

 Day 09, Manali:

 Spend another day in the hill station Manali.
 After having breakfast, we take you to Rohtang Pass that

 connects Kullu with valleys Lahaul & Spiti.
 Rohtang Pass is open for tourists from May to November only

 because in other months it becomes freezing cold here.

 Day 10, Manali - Shimla by Road (260 kms):